 CROs derive substantially all of their revenue from the research and development expenditures of pharmaceutical, biotechnology and medical device companies.
-Based on industry surveys and investment analyst research, we estimate that clinical development expenditures outsourced by pharmaceutical and biotechnology companies worldwide in 2012 was approximately \$27.5 billion.
+Based on investment analyst research and our internal estimates, we estimate that development expenditures outsourced by pharmaceutical and biotechnology companies worldwide in 2013 was approximately \$24 billion.
 We believe that the following trends create further growth opportunities for global CROs, although there is no assurance that growth will materialize.

-Innovation driving new Drug Development activity.
+Innovation Driving New Drug Development Activity.